top of page

 📋 Tour details

 The way it was, comrade!
-This tour takes you back in time to explore life during 50 years of Communism and Big Brother's control.
+This tour takes you back in time to experience life under communism and discover how Big Brother shaped everyday life.

 bottom of page